cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 coordinated to ensure the delivery of the desired levels of QoS.

 Note that improving the dissemination protocol to reduce bandwidth and/or latency is a separate concern and falls outside the scope of this proposal.
+Likewise, graceful degradation under high load is an orthogonal problem to transaction classification, although the latter may help improve the former.

 ## Properties